dazamora/DWBmodelUN/README.md

 DWBmodelUN
 ==========

 The R package Modelling aims to implement Dynamic Water Balance model proposed by L. Zhang et al. (2008) in a monthly time step.
-It is a tool for hydrologic modelling using the Budyko Framework and the Dynamic Water Balance Model, with other tools to calibrate the model and analyze the outputs.
+It is a tool for hydrologic modelling using the Budyko Framework and the Dynamic Water Balance Model, with DDS Tolson and Shoemaker (2007) algorithm to calibrate the model and analyze the outputs.

 Instalation
 -----------